crawlcore/qcrawl/docs/getting-started/overview.md

 ## Walk-through of a simple spider

-In order to show you how qCrawl works I’ll walk you through an example of a simple Spider using the simplest way to run a spider.
+To show you how qCrawl works, I’ll walk you through an example of a simple Spider using the simplest way to run a spider.

 ```py title="quotes_spider.py"
 from qcrawl.core.spider import Spider